 Much of what comprises my Self comes from outside me.
 My genes came from my parents.
 My experiences come from the world around me.
 Each of the cause-effect chains stretching back to the beginning of time is clearly outside my body.
 There is a tradition of pondering where self begins and ends, for instance as popularised by The Extended Mind by Andy Clark and David Chalmers.
 Consider how much we rely on things in our environment to get things done.
-Clark and Chalmers discuss a chap called Otto who, like most of us, supplements his skull-based memory with external notes.
+Clark and Chalmers discuss a chap called Otto who, like most of us, supplements his skull-encased memory with external notes.